6529-Collections/nextgen/docs/setter-functions.md

 <b>Notes:</b>
 * This function can only be called by the contract deployer or a contract administrator.
-* The collection needs to be created first and then updated if needed.
+* The collection needs to be created first.

 <!-- end of the list -->